adryserage/Awsome-Deploy.sh/README.md

 Awsome-Deploy.sh is a collection of bash scripts designed to simplify system setup, Docker deployments, and application installations on Linux systems.
 Each script provides a menu-driven interface with comprehensive options for customization and configuration.

+## Key Features

+- **Dynamic Server IP Detection**: All scripts automatically detect your server's IP address and use it instead of localhost in URLs and connection instructions
+- **Unified Main Menu**: Access all scripts from a central, organized interface
+- **Progress Indicators**: Visual feedback for long-running operations
+- **Remote Backup Solutions**: Multiple cloud provider support for secure backups
+- **Comprehensive Documentation**: Built-in help and troubleshooting guides

 ## Usage

 ```bash